911 or 9911 (from campus phones)

 These rules are enforced to ensure the rights of permit holders, as well as to provide for the safety of people and property:

-Parking permits are required at all times in LAC and PCC parking lots.
+- Parking permits are required at all times in LAC and PCC parking lots.
 Parking permits are purchased each semester during registration.
 After registration, permits may be purchased from the Cashier's Office at either campus.
 For students who do not wish to purchase a semester parking permit, one-day parking permits are available at both campuses.
-Parking permit machines at LAC are located on the west side of parking lot 'J', on Lew Davis, and lot 'E'.
-The PCC Machine is located on the south side of parking lot 3.
-Meter Parking is available in Lot F, G, H, and on Lew Davis at LAC.
-Meters are available Lot 2 at PCC.
+Parking permit machines at LAC are located in lots E, F G, M, O, P and on every floor of the parking structure and at PCC the machines are located in lots 1, 2 and 5.
+Meter Parking is available at LAC in Lots F, G, H, and on Lew Davis. .
 There are also 30 minute visitor parking zones along the north curb of Carson Street for LAC.

-Semester parking permits must be attached to the rear view mirror so that it is visible from the front of the vehicle.
+- Semester parking permits must be attached to the rear view mirror so that it is visible from the front of the vehicle.
 One-day parking permits must be placed in plain view on the vehicle dashboard with the permit facing upward.
-Students who are having difficulty displaying a permit should go to the College Police Trailer for assistance.
-Students driving a convertible-type vehicle can obtain a special convertible permit from the LAC College Police trailer, in lot 'C.' This special convertible permit can only be obtained after the purchase of a semester parking permit.
+Students who are having difficulty displaying a permit should go to the Public Safety Building at 5020 Lew Davis for assistance.
+Students driving a convertible-type vehicle can obtain a special convertible permit from the LAC Public Safety Building This special convertible permit can only be obtained after the purchase of a semester parking permit.

-No adjustments will be made for parking citations at the Long Beach Police Department - College Unit.
+- No adjustments will be made for parking citations at the Long Beach Police Department - College Section.
 Individuals wishing to contest citations must do so by following your instructions on your citation or by calling (562) 570-6822.

 Campus Crime Statistics:

-Campus crime statistics are printed in the LBCC College catalog and are currently available from the Long Beach Police Department City College Unit located at building X of the LAC campus
+Campus crime statistics are printed in the LBCC College catalog and are currently available from the Long Beach Police Department City College Unit located at Building X of the LAC campus.
+Crime statistics for both campuses are also available in the 2015 Annual Security Report page 18 to page 21.

 Off Campus Crime: